go-giters/AbleBoxPro/README.md

 6. Open another Git Bash terminal and execute: npm run server-dev from this directory
 7. Go to the browser and copy paste: http://127.0.0.1:3000/
 8. To utilize blockchain encrypted storage of files (ipfs): "npm run ipfs-dev"

-## Road Map

-Recommended features to add:
-1. Delete nested folder
-2. Edit folder name
-3. Edit file
-4. Version control (with block chain or s3)
-5. Collaboration
-6. Organization access
-7. Moving file or folders
-8. Display the path for each file in searching mode

 > Some usage instructions